dortania/oc-laptop-guide-legacy/prepare-install-macos/macos-memory-allocation.md

 ## OcQuirks

-Helpers are EFI drivers, that are used by CLOVER to bootstrap macOS.
+Helpers are EFI drivers, that are used by OpenCore to bootstrap macOS.
 The best supported and most stable helper is OcQuirks.
-Currently this helper won't be found in the upstream version of CLOVER, but it can be found on Github and can be downloaded from the repository linked below.
+Currently this helper won't be found in the upstream version of OpenCore, but it can be found on Github and can be downloaded from the repository linked below.

 [ReddestDream's OcQuirks @ Github](https://github.com/ReddestDream/OcQuirks)